Ephelion

 History

 Ephelion is one of the earliest gods to emerge in Kena'an, born from the first dream ever dreamt by his mother, Verana, the Goddess of Prophecies and Dreams.
 His creation marked the birth of inspiration and love in the world, and he soon became a central figure in the celestial hierarchy.
 Ephelion created the elves, a race designed to embody his ideals of beauty and art.
-He blessed them with an extended lifespan so they could not only create but also preserve and evolve their art over millennia.
+He blessed them with an extended lifespan so they could not only create but also preserve and evolve their art.
 Ephelion's association with love began when he met Siona, the Goddess of Death and Magic.
 Their love story, though fraught with difficulties, brought the concept of romantic love to the mortal realm.
 Their union eventually produced Silanthas, the God of Travel and Trade, further intertwining their destinies and shaping the divine landscape of Kena'an.

 Appearance